11 Best Hiking Trails in Cape Town | Waterfalls & Easy Hikes - 2019

 Please make wise choices as some hikes are for experienced hikers and should not be ever done on your own.
 Rather do them in a group for safety purposes and pack rain gear or a jersey as the weather can change quickly.
 Be sure to pack at least 1 litre of water, some snacks and some kind of sun protection, which is essential.

-Don't forget to check what's happening in Cape Town today
+Don't forget to check what's happening in Cape Town Today and this Weekend!

 Quick JumpTable Mountain HikesPlatteklip Gorge Lion’s HeadDevil’s PeakKirstenbosch HikesSkeleton GorgeConstantia Nek to Kirstenbosch Hikes with WaterfallsCrystal Pools Cecilia Forest Waterfall Krom River HikeOther Hikes Near Cape TownSilvermine Nature ReserveNewlands ForestChapman’s Peak Hike